glenlong/wedding/src/content/posts/wedding-speech-resolutions.md

 ## 3) I will not use second-hand wedding jokes

-Wedding speeches - in particular the best man's speech - are often expected to be humorous.
+Wedding speeches - in particular the Best Man's speech - are often expected to be humorous.
 And while there are plenty of wedding-related jokes to be found on the internet, most of them have been used so often that many guests will have heard them before.

 It's much better to derive humour from real stories and personal knowledge, than to simply recycle jokes from elsewhere (many of which are horribly out-of-date in terms of tone anyway).